akka/akka/akka-docs/rst/java/remoting.rst

 Remoting Sample
 ^^^^^^^^^^^^^^^

-There is a more extensive remote example that comes with `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_.
+There is a more extensive remote example that comes with `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_.
-The tutorial named `Akka Remote Samples with Java <http://www.typesafe.com/activator/template/akka-sample-remote-java>`_ demonstrates both remote deployment and look-up of remote actors.
+The tutorial named `Akka Remote Samples with Java <http://www.lightbend.com/activator/template/akka-sample-remote-java>`_ demonstrates both remote deployment and look-up of remote actors.

 Pluggable transport support